Baby Registry Checklist: The Ultimate Guide

 People love to gift toys, stuffed animals, receiving blankets, and muslin swaddles, so while you should certainly register for anything you feel like you can't live without, know that you'll likely end up with more than enough of these gifts.

-Register for in a range of sizes – babies grow fast.
+Register for baby clothes in a range of sizes – babies grow fast.
 Consider registering for mostly cozy casual newborn and 0-3 size clothing in knits with lots of stretch, then incorporate more dresses or formal clothes in 3-6 sizes.

 Some genius functionality we love in baby clothes: